Kreolwolf1/factory-nodejs/lib/auth/Readme.md

 >**Imprtant** Since inside the ***auth.use*** method we initialize the passport's middleware and it works with sessions, we need to execute the ***auth.use()*** method after initialization of a session's middleware.
 Also it will be great to use this function before router initialization, otherwise you could face passport errors.

-If routes are assigned in your application to a separate file, you do not need to instantiate the auth object for a middleware.
+If routes are assigned in your application to a separate file, you do not need to instantiate the auth object for the middleware.
 You could just get it as a function.

 ```js
 var ensureAuthenticated = require('factory').auth.ensureAuthenticated;